.env · security🔥 popular

 How to add it to your project

-1. Copy the generated value above and paste it into your .env.local:
+1. Copy the generated value and paste it into your .env.local:

 AUTH_SECRET=<paste here>